Manual SQR Classic

 Water and salt water

-In the event of a water-landing, do not repack the reserve until it has completely dried in the air.
+In the event of a water-landing, do not repack the reserve until it has completely dried in the air and possibly in the shadow.
 The best way to dry your reserve is to hang it upside down, symmetrically.
 If the reserve is incompletely dried (canopy or lines), it may shrink asymmetrically.
 Never use a heat source to speed up the drying process.

 Salt water: if any part of the reserve gets wet with salt water, the whole reserve must be rinsed several times in fresh water, then dried.